Amane Kanata

+Amane Kanata (天音かなた) is a retired Japanese singer, songwriter and virtual YouTuber affiliated with Hololive Production.
+She debuted as part of Hololive Japan's fourth generation "holoForce" on 27 December 2019, and became known for her singing and songwriting abilities, as well as her strength.
+Over the course of her career, she released two albums and performed a solo concert, among various other appearances on Hololive group songs and at company festivals.
+At the time of her graduation, she had over 1.72 million YouTube subscribers.

+Amane suffered multiple health complications stemming from Ménière's disease, which left her deaf in one ear, since before she joined Hololive.
+On 2 December 2025, she announced that she would be graduating from the company and fully leaving the entertainment industry due to work-related stress.
+Her final activities were held on 27 December, the sixth anniversary of her debut.

 Overview

-Amane Kanata is one of the five original members of "holoForce", Hololive's fourth generation of Japanese streamers, alongside Tokoyami Towa, Tsunomaki Watame, Himemori Luna, and formerly Kiryu Coco, who graduated in 2021.
+Amane Kanata is one of the five original members of "holoForce", Hololive's fourth generation of Japanese streamers, alongside Tokoyami Towa, Tsunomaki Watame, Himemori Luna, and Kiryu Coco, the latter of whom graduated in 2021.
 Her official bio describes her as being cheerful around her close friends, but shy and quiet in large crowds, with the goal of performing at the Saitama Super Arena.
-Her model was designed by Oshioshio and currently rigged by Nokoyama as of February 2025.
+Her model was designed by Oshioshio and was rigged by Nokoyama at the time of her graduation.

 In 2017, Amane was diagnosed with Ménière's disease, which left her completely deaf in one ear and prevented her from joining traditional idol groups.
 Having already been interested in VTubers, she would apply for Hololive's fourth generation and was accepted despite having a lack of confidence in her ability.
-She has cited Eri Kamei as an inspiration for her work as an idol, as well as Minato Aqua as an influence on her VTubing career.
-She has also cited Yui Aragaki as her "first love", and her reaction to Yui's marriage to Gen Hoshino would serve as inspiration for her song "Betsu Sekai".
+She cited Eri Kamei as an inspiration for her work as an idol, as well as Minato Aqua as an influence on her VTubing career.
+She also cited Yui Aragaki as her "first love", and her reaction to Yui's marriage to Gen Hoshino would serve as inspiration for her song "Betsu Sekai".

-Amane is well known for her strong vocal performance, having held notes in online concerts for more than 20 seconds on multiple occasions.
-She is also known her work as a composer on her solo songs "Betsu Sekai" and "Jumanokudo", as well as the holoForce group song "Kiseki Knot"; she has also written the lyrics for her songs "Start Up", "Sekai de Ichiban no Idol", and "Fallen Wing", the latter of which was co-written by Toby Fox and Camellia.
-Outside of her music, she is further known for her grip strength of over 50kg, which exceeds that of the average adult male, and has led her to inadvertently destroy multiple objects on stream.
+Amane was well known for her strong vocal performance, having held notes in online concerts for more than 20 seconds on multiple occasions.
+She was also known her work as a composer on her solo songs "Betsu Sekai" and "Jumanokudo", as well as the holoForce group song "Kiseki Knot"; she also wrote the lyrics for her songs "Start Up", "Sekai de Ichiban no Idol", and "Fallen Wing", the latter of which was co-written by Toby Fox and Camellia.
+Outside of her music, she was further known for her grip strength of over 50 kg, which exceeds that of the average adult male, and led her to inadvertently destroy multiple objects on stream.